m4tchka/CLI-VN-Dialogue-File-Maker/README.md

 When the user has finished the last entry of the slice, they can may enter _"s"_ at the next prompt (instead of _"a"_), which returns the final version of that copy of the struct variable.

-Lastly, the user is prompted to enter an id for that scene (corresponding to which choice made at the end of the previous scene should lead to this new scene) and then the whole scene is _marshalled_ into JSON format, and outputted as a file with a name of *"scene_id.json"* into the _scenes_ folder.
+The user is then prompted to enter an id for that scene (corresponding to which choice made at the end of the previous scene should lead to this new scene).

+The user may then choose to save the scene to the database, and/or locally.
+In either case the whole scene is _marshalled_ into JSON format, and is sent via POST request to an api, or outputted as a file with a name of *"scene_id.json"* into the _scenes_ folder.